stpaultim/backdrop-starter/src/themes/tatsu/css/README.md

+Tatsu has incorporated the base css files from Basis and added it's own overriding CSS.

-Basis inludes very granular CSS files so that a sub theme can override only the files it needs to and inherit the rest.
+We have tried to adhere to the premise of Basis, which inludes very granular CSS files so that a sub theme can override only the files it needs to and inherit the rest.

 ## CSS Files
+Directories:
+* Basis - files taken directly from the Backdrop Core theme Basis.
+  This directory should not be altered expect to inherit updates to the Core Basis theme.
+* Tatsu - CSS files specifically added by Tatsu
+* Bootstrap - We've included Bootstrap

 The types of CSS files in the theme include:
 * Base      - Normalizes rendering across browsers.
 * Layout    - Modifies page layout.